-Kamloops residents can register at anytime on the Voyent Alert!
-App under the TNRD account.
-Voyent Alert! is available in the app store, or users can register online at TNRD.ca.
+Kamloops residents can register anytime on the Voyent Alert!
+App under the TNRD's account.
+Voyent Alert! is available in the app store, or users can register online at TNRD.ca

 Disasters and emergency events have shown the need for individuals to be prepared to look after themselves, their families, and their pets for a minimum of 72 hours.
 Emergency Management BC has developed individual and neighbourhood preparedness guides and resources to help residents be prepared in the event of an emergency.

 Evacuation Alerts and Orders

 Ordering an evacuation of all or part of an emergency area is a very serious step and requires detailed planning.
 In BC, the Emergency Program Act permits the head of a local authority to declare a state of local emergency, which allows the local authority to order an evacuation should it be absolutely necessary.
 There are several other statutes (Fire Services Act, Forest and Range Practices Act, Public Health Act, Environment Management Act, and the Mines Act) that can be used to order an evacuation.

 When an Evacuation Alert is issued, residents are encouraged to prepare for the possibility of evacuation and should get prepared to leave your home on short notice.

 - Locate all family members and designate a meeting area outside the evacuation area, should an Evacuation Order be called while separated.

 - Hook up all recreational vehicles and trailers before an Evacuation Order is issued.